3 Women Share What Happened After They Had Breakup Sex

 Having an open and honest conversation is likely the only way to have objectively less problematic breakup sex, Sarah says.

-“The idea of "closure" sex is to finalize the time that two people spent together — often seen as one last orgasmic hoorah, so to speak,” she says.
+“The idea of 'closure' sex is to finalise the time that two people spent together - often seen as one last orgasmic hoorah, so to speak,” she says.
 “It can only ever work if the two people cease contact afterwards.
 We should look back to learn the lessons about what we want and do not want.
 We should use it to have reflection and take stock.”

 “